akretisharma/omni-fridge-agent/README.md

    stronger "Best Use of Zip" story since it shows agent-native tool use), that's a swap-in replacement for `call_zip()` — point an MCP client at their server and call the purchase-request tool the same way.

-## Ideas to strengthen the demo before judging

-- **Make the approval logic visible.** Pick a scenario where one item (e.g. butter) pushes the cart over a budget threshold and gets routed for approval while the rest auto-approve — say so out loud.
-That's the single biggest lever for the Zip "Best Use" prize: reading data is fine, but *using* the approval/budget rules is what scores.
-- **Interruptibility.** Already in: say "skip the sugar" after the scan, or hold the talk button to cut OMNI off mid-sentence.
-Next step for the "natural voice" criterion: speak replies with OMNI's own voice instead of browser TTS.
-- **Stage the fridge.** 5–8 items, well lit, unambiguous — vision reliability on stage matters more than a messy real fridge.
-- **One clean end-to-end run.** Judges want a small complete workflow over a sprawling one — the full loop (speak → scan → purchase) is that loop;
-  keep the demo to exactly that.